jnozzi/cocoadev.com/markdown/NSNumberOCUnitFailingTestCase.md

 ----

 You should not release     number, as you have not alloced, copied, or retained it.
-See General/MemoryManagement.
+See MemoryManagement.

 ----